 Create a cool, damp spot for amphibians

-Create a cool, damp spot for amphibians and their prey to take shelter during the day by making a log pile in a shady corner.
-Half bury the bottom layer of logs, and fill nooks and crannies with fallen leaves and moss.
+Create a cool, damp spot for amphibians to take shelter by making a log pile in a shady corner.
+Half bury the bottom layer of logs and fill nooks and crannies with fallen leaves and moss.

 Avoid deadheading roses

-Avoid deadheading all your roses to let some develop hips for birds to eat in winter.
+Avoid deadheading all spent roses to let some develop hips, which will feed birds and small mammals in winter.

 Grow bee-friendly plants

-Grow bee-friendly plants such as foxglove to provide essential nectar and pollen.
-Discover how to make your garden bee-friendly in summer.
+Grow bee-friendly plants such as foxglove and viper’s bugloss, to provide essential nectar and pollen.
+Find out how to make your garden bee-friendly in summer.

 Leave a few lawn weeds

-When mowing the lawn, leave a patch of lawn unmowed, so that weeds such as daisies and dandelions can flower – an easy source of nectar during the summer.
+When mowing the lawn, leave a section to allow ‘weeds’ such as daisies and dandelions to flower – an easy source of nectar and pollen during the summer.
+If you leave the grass to grow long, some species of butterfly and moth may start breeding here.
+You may even attract grasshoppers.

 What to do if you find a baby bird

-If you find a baby bird, leave it.
-If it is a fledgling it will be waiting to receive food from a parent and your presence might prevent it from returning.
-If it is a poorly feathered or naked chick it has a slim chance of survival and might have been rejected by the parents.
+If you find a baby bird sitting beneath a hedge or other part of the garden, leave it.
+Parent birds often leave their fledglings in a safe place, where they can continue feeding them.
+It’s highly likely the bird will be waiting to receive food from a parent and your presence might prevent it from returning.
+If it’s a poorly feathered or naked chick, it has a slim chance of survival and might have been rejected by the parents.